NanoTritium batteries: Development and Manufacturing

-NanoTritium batteries are designed and manufactured at the City Labs headquarters, a regulatory-licensed R&D and manufacturing facility in Miami, Florida.
-During Cabauy's tenure as CEO, City Labs has secured multiple Small Business Innovation Research (SBIR) grants from the U.S. Air Force, U.S. Space Force, and National Institutes of Health.
+NanoTritium batteries are designed and manufactured in Miami, Florida.
+City Labs has secured multiple Small Business Innovation Research grants from the U.S. Air Force, U.S. Space Force, and National Institutes of Health.

-In 2024, Cabauy was awarded a NASA Innovative Advanced Concepts (NIAC) award for his proposed work on developing autonomous tritium micropowered sensors, designed to detect water and volatiles in permanently shadowed craters on the Moon.
+In 2024, Cabauy was awarded a NASA Innovative Advanced Concepts award for his proposed work on developing autonomous tritium micropowered sensors, designed to detect water and volatiles in permanently shadowed craters on the Moon.

 Applications

-NanoTritium batteries have been employed for various applications where accessibility is limited and long-term power is beneficial, including powering components on COMSEC devices, satellites, unattended sensors, and implantable medical devices.
+NanoTritium batteries have limited applications where there is no accessibility and long-term but very minimal power is beneficial.
+This includes powering components on COMSEC devices, satellites, unattended sensors, and implantable medical devices.
 Despite containing radioactive materials, the batteries are considered safe for implants due to their engineering and inherently low radiation levels, which prevent an individual from receiving a dose higher than the set 15 rem whole body limit even in the event of catastrophic failure.
+A significant drawback is their price (US$5200 as of 2023).

 City Labs is also designing tritium-powered devices for NASA applications, including autonomous sensors for the Moon.